 Fines and Penalties

-Non-compliance with GDPR can result in substantial fines, with penalties being proportionate to the severity of the violation.
+Non-compliance with GDPR can result in substantial fines, with penalties proportional to the severity of the violation.
 Data discovery can identify vulnerabilities and risks associated with PII processing.
 This insight allows organizations to implement necessary security measures to protect data as GDPR requires.

 1. Data Discovery

-Satori’s automated data classification enables you to continuously discover and classify sensitive data.
+Satori automatically classifies sensitive data with a list of out-of-the-box classifiers.
 This applies to PII data across a wide variety of data stores and data formats, including semi-structured JSON and structured data.
-Any newly discovered sensitive data is added to the data inventory.
-This ensures that the data inventory is consistently up-to-date with the location of all PII data.
+Any newly discovered sensitive data is automatically added to Satori’s data inventory, so that it’s consistently up to date with the locations of all PII.

 Satori also enables organizations to create their own custom classification taxonomy.
-Organizations with institutional-specific or localized data types that may not be automatically identified as sensitive PII are defined and continuously discovered.
+Organizations with institution-specific or localized data types that may not be automatically identified as sensitive PII are defined and continuously discovered.

 2. Securing PII Data Access